nptnl/puremath/readme.md

 # based math has arrived

-*This is a Python library designed to include some **very cool** math operations without relying on any other modules/libraries.
+*This is a Python math library designed to encode some **very cool** math operations without relying on any other libraries.
 I know it's slow, it's a personal project and I don't care.*

+*In addition to ignoring Python's math and cmath modules and any others, I also chose to ignore Python's `complex` objects and all forms of the exponentiation operator `**`.*

 ## We have: